10 Signs You Have Small Intestinal Bacterial Overgrowth (SIBO)

 Step 3: Restore Your Good Bacteria

-The final step is to restore the good bacteria in your gut to support a strong immune system and optimal digestion and nutrient absorption.
-However, when it comes to SIBO you want to be particularly careful because certain probiotics can actually add more fuel to the fire.
+The final step is to restore the good bacteria in your gut.
+This will help support a strong immune system and optimal digestion and nutrient absorption.
+However, when it comes to SIBO you want to be particularly careful.
+Certain probiotics can actually add more fuel to the fire.

 The Problem with Most Probiotics

-When you have an overgrowth of bad bacteria in your small intestine, the bacteria are often of the lactobacillus or bifidobacterium species.
-And since the majority of probiotic supplements out there contain lactobacillus or bifidobacterium, using this type of probiotic is adding to the bacteria in your small intestine and throwing fuel on the fire.
+When you have an overgrowth of bad bacteria in your small intestine, it is often of the lactobacillus or bifidobacterium species.
+As the majority of probiotic supplements contain lactobacillus or bifidobacterium, using them adds to the bacteria in your small intestine.
+This essentially adds fuel to the fire.

-In fact, one clue that you may have SIBO is that when you take a probiotic containing lactobacillus or bifidobacterium you have an exacerbation of your symptoms such as more gas, bloating, constipation, diarrhea or other digestive symptoms.
+One clue that you may have SIBO is that probiotics containing lactobacillus or bifidobacterium exacerbate your symptoms.
+You may experience more gas, bloating, constipation, diarrhea or other digestive symptoms.

 Why Soil-Based Probiotics Are Best for SIBO